VTAO-BiManip: Masked Visual-Tactile-Action Pre-training with Object Understanding for Bimanual Dexterous Manipulation: Method

 \subsubsection{\textbf{Data Alignment and Unified Representation}}

 Multimodal data are captured independently, with visual data sampled at 30 Hz, tactile data at 200 Hz, and mocap data at 1 kHz.
-Data from other modalities are synchronized with the visual modality using local timestamps, which are recorded by the personal computer during the acquisition.
-To unify coordinate systems across modalities, we place markers on the Hololens2 and calibrate the transformation between the camera and the rigid body coordinates of the Hololens2.
-Utilizing this transformation allows us to map the 6-DoF pose of the bottle, as well as the hand motion data, to the RGB camera coordinate system of the visual modality, facilitating model comprehension.
+Data from other modalities are synchronized to the visual modality through local timestamps recorded by the personal computer during acquisition. \szn{To unify the motion capture and visual coordinate systems, we install markers on both the Hololens2 and a calibration board, then simultaneously capture their positions in the motion capture system while acquiring the calibration board's location in the visual system, thereby calibrating the transformation between the camera coordinates and the Hololens2's rigid-body coordinates.} This transformation enables mapping of the 6-DoF bottle pose and hand motion trajectories to the RGB camera coordinate system of the visual modality, to facilitate model comprehension.